jerdog/streamlining-devex-revealhugo/content/_index.md

 ###

 {{% note %}}
-In essence, interoperability in CI/CD systems acts as a bridge, connecting different parts of the development and delivery process, fostering collaboration, and ensuring that teams can work cohesively and efficiently, even when using diverse toolsets and technologies.
+In essence, CI/CD systems interoperability acts as a bridge, connecting different parts of the development and delivery process, fostering collaboration, and ensuring that teams can work cohesively and efficiently, even when using diverse toolsets and technologies.
 This flexibility and adaptability are essential for modern software development, where agility and collaboration are paramount.
 {{% /note %}}

 ---

-### Spinnaker & Interoperability
+### Interoperability: Spinnaker & Backstage

 {{% note %}}
 Interoperability in action with Spinnaker and Backstage demonstrates how these tools effectively integrate and collaborate within a CI/CD ecosystem, while also bridging the gap between the diverse toolsets organizations, and the developers and operators tasked with implementing them, are using.
 This interoperability offers enhanced flexibility in CI/CD and software development.